sxlxc/Hakyllsite/posts/matroidgirth.md

 Computing girth is NP-hard for binary matroids but can be done in polynomial time for graphs.
 [Wikipedia](https://en.wikipedia.org/wiki/Matroid_girth#Computational_complexity) lists some negative complexity results, which mainly concern more general matroid classes than binary matroids.
-So here are some positive results filling the gap between graphic matroids and binary matroids[^1].
+So here are some positive results filling the gap between graphic matroids and binary matroids.
+(Results can be found in <https://matroidunion.org/?p=1106>.)
 Proofs that you don’t see here can easily be found in the references.

-[^1]: Results can be found in <https://matroidunion.org/?p=1106>

 # Regular matroid